Landstalker: Plot

 Nigel finds himself back at the same cave he started in, this time filled with monsters but no traps.
 He gets to the Duke just as he uses the Princess to open the gate between the above and below worlds (referencing the song In-A-Gadda-Da-Vida).
 Nigel charges through into the center of the island and into King Nole's labyrinth, a massive confusing dungeon guarding King Nole's palace.
 After making it through the labyrinth and the palace, Nigel makes it to the room which held the treasure.
 After all the challenges so far, things are not quite finished for King Nole's restless Spirit attacks Nigel but Nigel makes quick work of him.
 The Duke then shows up and as he thanks Nigel for doing the dirty work for him, Gola, the Dragon God that King Nole worshipped, burns him alive.

 Nigel fights Gola using all of his strength and cunning, and when the beast is finally vanquished, the treasure is his.
 With vast sums of gold under his control he decides that rather than retire he and Friday will continue their adventures.
 In the original ending in the Japanese and European version the treasure vanishes after Gola's last stand.
 Nigel isn't very upset and suggests taking Friday with him to the main country for new adventures.

-Localization changes

-In one scene, Kayla is taking a bath.
-Nigel can either join or try to leave her, but in the end he will be beaten by Friday or Kayla's Henchmen.
-In the North American and European versions, script and dialogues for this scene are present and translated in cartridge's data but a maid was added in front of a door, so that Ryle/Nigel can't get into the room where this scene happens.

-“Madam Yards Pink Palace” (brothel) was renamed “Ballet Studio” for North America and Europe.

-The ending differs slightly between the American version and the European/Japanese version.

-Items with erotic references in the original Japanese version were changed in the American and European versions:

-Oracle Stone is a bunny playmate called "Bunny-chan" in the Japanese version.

-Spellbook is an erotic book in the Japanese version.

-Shortcake is a bunny playmate costume (Usagi no fuku) in the Japanese version.

-Pawn Ticket is a G-String in the Japanese version.

-In the crypt, the sign reading "WHOUDINI" (NA/EUR versions) reads "KAN NAITO" (Landstalker's chief programmer and executive producer) in the original Japanese version.

-Some characters' names differ between versions: